girlscript/winter-of-contributing/JavaScript/Topics/Async_Await/README.md

 OUTPUT: 1

-To in order to summarize the impact of the ìAsyncî keyword, we can say that:
+To in order to summarize the impact of the ‚ÄúAsync‚Äù keyword, we can say that:

-1. Appending ìasyncî will return a promise from a function
+1. Appending ‚Äúasync‚Äù will return a promise from a function
 2. In case the function is returning some value, the value will be available as the resolved value from the promise.
-3. If no value is returned, the resolved value will be ìundefinedî
+3. If no value is returned, the resolved value will be ‚Äúundefined‚Äù

 To see the whole Asynchronous behaviour:
 ~~EXAMPLE 3:-